 - feeling sick and ‘run down’

 - loss or change of appetite

 - significant weight loss or gain.

 Causes of depression

 While the exact cause of depression isn’t known, a number of things can be associated with its development.
-Generally, depression does not result from a single event, but from a combination of recent events and other longer-term or personal factors.
+Generally, depression does not result from a single event, but from a combination of biological, psychological, social and lifestyle factors

 Personal factors that can lead to depression